 Inherited metabolic diseases are a group of disorders that result in missing or defective enzymes.
 The enzyme problems can lead to:

-- A build up of harmful substances that the enzymes would otherwise breakdown
+- A build up of harmful items that the enzymes would normally breakdown

-- An inability to fully breakdown food for use in the cells
+- The body not being able to fully breakdown food for use in the cells

 Copyright © Nucleus Medical Media, Inc.